 Although the system is to be used as a restraint method, it must be designed to correct standards and tested to current fall arrest loads.
 This will ensure operatives are protected if the system is used incorrectly, for example, if the lanyard is too long to restrain the user from a fall risk.

 If all options to prevent a fall are not possible, then you should try to mitigate the consequences of a fall.
 In other words, arrest a falling person before they hit the ground or an object.
 This should only be used as a last resort when the first 3 safer steps have been ruled out and by those trained to use the equipment.

-These types of fall arrest system generally consist of an anchor point, lanyard and a full body harness and allow the worker to move freely around a roof or where there is a fall potential.
+These types of fall arrest systems generally consist of an anchor point, lanyard, and a full body harness and allow the worker to move freely around a roof or where there is a fall potential.
 If the user falls, the system absorbs the shock and force placed on the body and decelerates the worker’s fall over a short distance.

 Fall arrest systems are typically needed when work is carried out near the edges of a roof, where collective protection or restraint systems are not possible or practical.

 Competency is crucial when working at height.
 Most accidents happen because workers haven’t had the correct form of training so it’s essential that anyone working at height is given sufficient training and instruction to be able to carry out their tasks safely and competently.

 Training should include safe working practices as well as how to use equipment and inspect it in line with the manufacturer’s recommendations.
 It should not be a one-off event.
 Training levels must be maintained, and refresher training carried out at regular intervals for continued competency.

 Work at height training is essential when it comes to fall arrest and restraint systems as these provide individual protection which means they are totally reliant upon the worker using the equipment correctly.

 Only through correct training can a person be deemed competent to work at height.